provok-exe/zeytal/README.md

 </p>
 <br/>

-> This repository is dedicated to handling issues, feature requests, and discussions related to Zeytal.
+> This repository is dedicated to handling issues, feature requests, and discussions **related to the CLI**.
 The source code for this package is maintained elsewhere in a private repository.

 ## Zeytal